-- 24. Course fees and continuation charges will usually increase annually.
-For more information see the 'Changes to Fees and Charges' pages of the University website for Undergraduates or for Graduates. - 25.
-Fee status is determined by government regulations which impose a number of criteria including around residence and nationality.
+- 25. Course fees and continuation charges will usually increase annually.
+For more information see the 'Changes to Fees and Charges' pages of the University website for Undergraduates or for Graduates. - 26.
+Fee status is determined by government Regulations which impose a number of criteria including around residence and nationality.
 The University will assess your fee status based on the information you provide in your application.
-Broadly speaking, home fee status is available for UK and Irish nationals who live in the UK (or the UK or Ireland for Irish nationals) and those eligible EU, other EEA or Swiss nationals who live in the UK who are able to benefit from Citizens' Rights under the EU Withdrawal Agreement, the EEA EFTA Separation Agreement or the Swiss Citizens' Rights Agreement respectively.
-All students who are ineligible for home fee status will be liable for course fees at the overseas rate. - 26.
+Broadly speaking home fee status is available for UK and Irish nationals who live in the UK (or the UK or Ireland for Irish nationals) and those eligible EU, other EEA and Swiss nationals who live in the UK who are able to benefit from Citizens' Rights under the EU Withdrawal Agreement, the EEA EFTA Separation Agreement or the Swiss Citizens' Rights Agreement respectively.
+All students who are ineligible for home fee status will pay course fees at the overseas rate. - 27.
 For undergraduate students with home fee status starting their first undergraduate degree, tuition fees nationally are subject to a governmental fee cap, which is subject to annual review and at present is expected to rise by no more than the Retail Price Index (RPI) each year.
-Current University policy is to charge fees at the level of the cap set by the government. - 27.
-In deciding the annual level of increase for all other categories of students, the University and colleges will take into account a range of factors, including changes in the costs of delivering the programme, and changes in government funding.
-The increase will not exceed 6% each year, or the Consumer Price Index (CPI) if higher. - 28.
+Current University policy is to charge fees at the level of the cap set by the Government. - 28.
+In deciding the annual level of increase for all other categories of student, the University and colleges will take into account a range of factors, including changes in the costs of delivering the programme, and changes in government funding.
+The increase will not exceed 6% each year, or the Consumer Price Index (CPI) if higher. - 29.
 The fees which you will need to pay in any one academic year will usually be published before the first application deadline for the programme concerned.
-Normally this will be during September of the previous year (ie the academic year immediately before your course starts). - 29.
-The level of additional course costs (such as the cost of field trips) will usually increase annually.
+Normally this will be during September of the previous year (ie the academic year immediately before your course starts). - 30.
+The level of additional course costs (eg cost of field trips) will usually increase annually.
 Increases are expected to be in line with inflation, unless there are identifiable above-inflation rises in costs directly associated with the activity.
-These may, for example, include costs charged by third parties. - 30.
-The level of fees relating to examinations and related matters (such as entry for examinations, resubmission of theses, late entry for examinations, copies of transcripts etc) will usually increase annually.
-Increases are expected normally not to exceed 6%, or the CPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
-The fees applying in any one academic year will be published by September of the previous year. - 31.
-Depending on the administrative arrangements for your course, your course fees may be payable either: - a. directly to your college; - b. as an annual fee to the University of Oxford Department for Continuing Education; or - c. as an annual fee together with fees for individual modules to the University of Oxford Department for Continuing Education.
+These may, for example, include costs charged by third parties. - 31.
+The level of fees relating to examinations and related matters (eg entry for examinations, resubmission of theses, late entry for examinations, copies of transcripts etc) will usually increase annually.
+Increases are normally expected not to exceed 6%, or CPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
+The fees applying in any one academic year will normally be published during September of the previous year. - 32.
+You must usually pay your course fees in full for the year no later than the Friday of Week 1 of the first term.
+This may be different if your fees are being paid through a government loan system.

-- 32. Where fees are charged for individual modules, you must pay the fees for each module no later than one week before the module start date. - 33.
-For other courses, you must usually pay your course fees in full for the year no later than the Friday of Week 1 of the first term.
-This may be different if your fees are being paid (a) through a government loan system, or (b) through an agreed payment plan. - 34.
-Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of University membership. - 35.
+- 33. Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of University membership. - 34.
 Further guidance on fee payment liability and on the limited circumstances where refunds may become payable is on the Payments and Refunds FAQs webpage.